 Shoe Lady by E.V.
 Crowe to be aired on BBC Radio 4 as part of LOCKDOWN Theatre FestivalPublished on Thu 30 Apr 2020

-On the 13 & 14 June 2020 LOCKDOWN Theatre Festival will hold a scratch festival including performances of theatre productions across BBC Radio 3 & 4 as part of the BBC’s Arts Culture in Quarantine initiative.
+On the 13 & 14 June 2020 LOCKDOWN Theatre Festival held a scratch festival including performances of theatre productions across BBC Radio 3 & 4 as part of the BBC’s Arts Culture in Quarantine initiative.

-Created by actor Bertie Carvel in response to the closure of theatres amid the coronavirus crisis, LOCKDOWN Theatre Festival will bring to the airwaves four stage plays that had their scheduled runs cancelled or cut short by the pandemic.
+Created by actor Bertie Carvel in response to the closure of theatres amid the coronavirus crisis, LOCKDOWN Theatre Festival brought to the airwaves four stage plays that had their scheduled runs cancelled or cut short by the pandemic.

-The actors will link up via the internet to record “down the line” from isolation, drawing on the muscle memory of fully realised stage productions to reimagine their performances for the radio.
+The actors linked up via the internet to record “down the line” from isolation, drawing on the muscle memory of fully realised stage productions to reimagine their performances for the radio.

 Carvel said: “I want to create a cultural snapshot for posterity, because who knows what the future holds?
 Theatres up and down the country are facing an existential crisis.
 If I can find a way, every single production that has been forced off the stage because of the lockdown will find a new platform at this festival!”

 Shoe Lady by E.V.
 Crowe, directed by Royal Court Theatre Artistic Director Vicky Featherstone, opened in the Jerwood Theatre Downstairs on Wednesday 4 March 2020 and was due to run until Saturday 21 March 2020.

 “It is an honour to be part of the Lockdown Theatre Festival which has been so brilliantly created and developed in record time by Bertie Carvel, the BBC and Reduced Listening.